 (left) Coat of arms of Cardinal Lucien Bonaparte; (right) grave inscription

-The globes at the entrance of S. Pudenziana show a coat of arms with a royal crown under a cardinal's hat; a similar coat of arms was adopted by Henry Benedict, Cardinal of York, the last of the Stuarts (King Henry IX).
-In this case the crown is that of the Bonaparte and the coat of arms belongs to Lucien-Louis-Joseph-Napoléon Bonaparte, Prince of Canino and grandson of Lucien Bonaparte, one of Napoleon's brothers.
-He was appointed cardinal in 1868, at a time when Pope Pius IX relied on the support of his relative Emperor Napoleon III for defending the Papal State.
+The globes at the XIXth century street entrance to S. Pudenziana show a coat of arms with a royal crown inside a cardinal's hat; a similar coat of arms was adopted by Henry Benedict, Cardinal of York, the last of the Stuarts (King Henry IX).
+This coat of arms belongs to Lucien-Louis-Joseph-NapolÚon Bonaparte, Prince of Canino and grandson of Lucien Bonaparte, a brother of Emperor Napoleon I. He was appointed cardinal in 1868, at a time when Pope Pius IX relied on the support of his cousin Emperor Napoleon III for defending the Papal State.
 Cardinal Bonaparte died in 1895 and was buried in the church.
 You may wish to visit Museo Napoleonico and learn more about the "Roman" Bonaparte.

 In XVIIth century Rome the access to schools was reserved to boys; girls received their education at home and only the wealthiest families were in a position to have a private tutor; in 1671 Congregazione del SS.
-Bambin Gesù, a congregation aiming at providing some basic education for girls was founded; at the beginning its premises were near Tor Margana, but the success of the initiative led to the construction of a large nunnery/school which included a church.
-Initially Alessandro Specchi, the architect of Porto di Ripetta was asked to design the new buildings, but his projects were too expensive and the commission was assigned to Carlo Buratti (who designed the Cathedral of Albano); at his death in 1734, Ferdinando Fuga, the preferred architect of Pope Clement XII, was asked to complete the church.
+Bambin Ges¨, a congregation aiming at providing some basic education to girls was founded; at the beginning its premises were near Tor Margana, but the success of the initiative led to the construction of a large nunnery/school which included a church.
+Initially Alessandro Specchi, the architect of Porto di Ripetta was asked to design the new buildings, but his projects were too expensive and the commission was assigned to Carlo Buratti (who designed the Cathedral of Albano); at his death in 1734, Ferdinando Fuga was asked to complete the church.
 The fašade has been repainted with the light colour it had at Vasi's time, whereas the adjoining buildings retain the dark colour which characterized Rome in the XIXth century and for most of the XXth century.
 You may wish to see a page showing some of the changes which occured in recent years.